krupenik/hotspot-b2plus/grammar/1-homework.md

 6. Tom (looking up absent-mindedly as Mary comes in): Have you been sunbathing?
    Mary (crossly): Don't be ridiculous!
 It's been raining all day!

-7. A pair of robins have built a nest in the porch since last week.
+7. A pair of robins have been building a nest in the porch since last week.
    I've been watching them from my window since they began.

 8. The police haven't found the murderer yet, but the dead man's brother has been in the station all day.
    The police say that he's been helping them with their enquiries.